AI Architecture User Guide

 InpTradeTool_AIProvidersConfigString=provider=Gemini,model=gemini-3-pro-preview,temperature=0.2

-InpTradeTool_AIStrategyInstructions=Trade Smart Money Concepts: FVG entries, CHoCH confirmations, liquidity sweeps.\nOpen only after CHoCH confirms direction AND an unfilled FVG provides entry zone.\nSet SL behind FVG boundary.
+InpTradeTool_AIStrategyInstructions=Trade Smart Money Concepts: FVG entries, ChoCh confirmations, liquidity sweeps.\nOpen only after ChoCh confirms direction AND an unfilled FVG provides entry zone.\nSet SL behind FVG boundary.
 Set TP at the next LP level.\nReturn empty instructions if no clear setup exists.\nTrail stops to break-even at 1R.
-Close early on opposite CHoCH.\nNever use aggressive risk_mode.
+Close early on opposite ChoCh.\nNever use aggressive risk_mode.
 Use reduced when regime is volatile.

 InpTradeTool_AITradingStyle=1 // Moderate